 A secretary dedicated to the business owners can see if they are available or on the phone.
 They can even intercept calls if the owners aren’t in the office.

 9) Install the Nextiva App

-It allows your team to place and receive calls as your business from anywhere.
+It allows your team to place and receives calls as your business from anywhere.
 Additionally, they can manage their voice settings directly from the app.